Multiple data center deployment

 You must include at least one seed node from each data center.
 It is a best practice to have more than one seed node per data center.

 cluster_name: 'MyDemoCluster' num_tokens: 256 seed_provider: - class_name: org.apache.cassandra.locator.SimpleSeedProvider parameters: - seeds: "10.168.66.41,10.176.170.59" listen_address:

 If necessary, change the dse.yaml file on each node to specify the

 snitch to be delegated by the DseDelegateSnitch.
 For more information about

 snitches, see the About Snitches.
-For example, to

-specify the PropertyFileSnitch:
+Example of specifying the PropertyFileSnitch: